tkhyn/django-jsdir/README.rst

 any other file, which will be loaded before any file which name matches '2ndtolast_pattern', which will be loaded before any file which name matches 'verylast_pattern'.

-Note that:

-- the patterns are Unix-like.
-See fnmatch_.
-- patterns should be separated by semicolons
-- spaces are stripped from the beginning and the end of each pattern
-- 'file.js' matches 'file.js' `and` 'file.min.js'

 .. warning::
    ``first`` and ``last`` keywords are only available when ``expand=True`` is